Posterior reversible encephalopathy syndrome

-Posterior reversible encephalopathy syndrome (PRES) is a neurotoxic state 3 that occurs secondary to the inability of posterior circulation to auto-regulate in response to acute changes in blood pressure.
+Posterior reversible encephalopathy syndrome (PRES) (also known as hypertensive encephalopathy) is a neurotoxic state 3 that occurs secondary to the inability of posterior circulation to auto-regulate in response to acute changes in blood pressure.
 Hyperperfusion with resultant disruption of the blood brain barrier results in vasogenic oedema, but no infarction, most commonly in the parieto-occipital regions.

 The syndrome can be precipitated by various clinical settings.
 The mechanism is not well understood but is thought to be related to altered integrity of the blood brain barrier.

 - haemolytic uraemic syndrome (HUS)